WICG/attribution-reporting-api/EVENT.md

 or caller code), and more easily compare the performance to cookie-based alternatives.

-The debugging information will only be available while third-party cookies are available and are already capable of user tracking, and will be ignored if third-party cookies are disabled/deprecated generally or for a particular site.
+The debugging information will only be available if third-party cookies are available for current site, and will be ignored if third-party cookies are disabled generally or for a particular site.

 Additionally, browsers may choose to enable debugging for specific use-cases (for example, reporting origins can enable debugging without the cookie check for